 So after coloring your hair, here’s what you need to do;

-- After the first rinse, give your hair at least 48 hours before washing; so that the hair color can sit in and as well let the scalp heal if there is any burn.
-It is vital because some hair color can take time before they blend into the strands.
+- After the first rinse, give your hair at least 48 hours before washing; so that the hair color can sit in and let the scalp heal if there is any burn.
+It is vital because some hair colors can take time before they blend into the strands.

 - Moisturization is the key to both natural and color-treated hair.
-Moisturize, nourish, hydrate and oil your hair as much as you can, but be very creative so you won’t overdo for build-ups.
+Moisturize, nourish, hydrate and oil your hair as much as possible, but be very creative so you won’t overdo it for build-ups.

 - Also, be creative with heat styling.
-Try to reduce how often you use them.
+Try to reduce how often you use these heat styling tools.
 I don’t need to emphasize that they can damage hair.

 - Make sure to cut off the damaged end so that they won’t exceed their current level.
 For more aftercare tips, check here.